-The candidate must have successfully completed a recognized education methodology course and must demonstrate successful instructional delivery to adult learns at local, regional, state, and/or federal training academies, college, or universities.
-The candidate must be proficient in the facilitation of intensive small work groups.
+Candidates must have successfully completed a recognized education methodology course and must demonstrate successful instructional delivery to adult learns at local, regional, state, and/or federal training academies, college, or universities.
+Candidates must be proficient in the facilitation of intensive small work groups.